SALMON-TDDFT/SALMON-DOCS/source/exercises.rst

      num_rgrid(1:3) = 12, 12, 12
    /

-``num_rgrid=12,12,12`` specifies the number of the grids for each Cartesian direction.
+``num_rgrid(1:3) = 12, 12, 12`` specifies the number of the grids for each Cartesian direction.
+This must be the same as that in the ground state calculation.
 See :any:`&rgrid in Inputs <&rgrid>` for more information.

 **&kgrid**

 Mandatory: none

-This input keyword provides grid spacing of k-space for periodic systems.

 ::